sablier-labs/docs/docs/apps/02-features/03-payments.md

 ### Mobile-ready layout

-Token streams on the go!
+Recurring payments on the go!

 Yes, the Sablier app works on mobile.
 And yes, we support dark mode by default (light mode coming soon).